 If your vehicle becomes stuck in mud, sand, or snow, it can often be moved using a rocking motion.
 Turn the steering wheel right and left to clear the area around the front wheels.
 Then shift back and forth between DRIVE and REVERSE while gently pressing the accelerator.
 Use the least amount of accelerator pedal pressure that will maintain the rocking motion, without spinning the wheels or racing the engine.
-NOTE: For vehicles with 8-speed transmission: Shifts between DRIVE and REVERSE can only be achieved at wheel speeds of 5 mph (8 km/h) or less.
-Whenever the transmission remains in NEUTRAL for more than 2 seconds, you must press the brake pedal to engage DRIVE or REVERSE.

 Racing the engine or spinning the wheels may lead to transmission overheating and failure.
 Allow the engine to idle with the transmission in NEUTRAL for at least one minute after every five rocking-motion cycles.
-This will minimize overheating and reduce the risk of clutch or transmission failure during prolonged efforts to free a stuck vehicle.
+This will minimize overheating and reduce the risk of transmission failure during prolonged efforts to free a stuck vehicle.

 NOTE: Press the "ESC Off" switch, to place the Electronic Stability Control (ESC) system in "Partial Off" mode, before rocking the vehicle.
 Refer to "Electronic Brake Control" in "Starting And Operating" for further information.
 Once the vehicle has been freed, press the "ESC Off" switch again to restore "ESC On" mode.